Gems under Debris—Repression, Revolution, and Reading in Modern Iran

 Also, for the first time, significant numbers of women writers began to appear on the literary landscape.
 Simin Daneshvar and Goli Taraghi published their first books of fiction, featuring much-needed female protagonists, complex and fleshed-out, who had been absent from much of the previous literature.
 From Goli Taraghi’s later work, two stories are included in this collection, "The Neighbor" and "Encounter."

-However, the poetry scene continued to be dominated by men, with the outstanding exception of Forough Farrokhzad.
+However, the poetry scene continued to be dominated by men, with the outstanding exception of Forugh Farrokhzad.
 In her short life, Farrokhzad published five collections and introduced the strongest female voice in Persian poetry in the twentieth century.
 The poem “Connection,” included in this collection, contains the major elements that characterize her work.
 In her love poems like this one, she had a way of engaging all senses with words, creating an intense, sensuous experience that sometimes bypassed the mind and talked straight to her reader’s body.
 Her death in a car accident at thirty-two was traumatic for the literary community of Iran, and elicited a welter of eulogies and memorials.
-Ahmad Shamlou’s “Elegy on the Death of Forough Farrokhzad,” translated in this collection, is one of them.
+Ahmad Shamlou’s “Elegy" on the death of Forugh Farrokhzad, translated in this collection, is one of them.

 In this period of artistic ferment, literary magazines mushroomed across the country and found a substantial readership.
 Magazines like Ferdowsi and Arash were published frequently and read widely, each quickly becoming an institution.
 Editing magazines such as Ketab-e Hafteh and Khousheh, the poet Ahmadi Shamlou was single-handedly responsible for a considerable part of this cultural environment.
 Given all these developments, the 1960s and 1970s were probably the richest, most productive years on all fronts in the history of modern Iranian literature.